 Determining the Bounce of a Wedge

-As buyers becoming more informed and there is more than one bounce option for each loft option the specific bounce angle for a wedge is stamped on the clubhead - somewhere near the loft.
-For example, a wedge stamped 52 08 will be 52-degrees of loft with 08-degrees of bounce - there could be a 52 10 wedge of the same model.
+As buyers become more informed and manufacturers started producing more than one bounce option for a specific loft they started to stamp the bounce on the wedge, usually somewhere near the loft.
+For example, a Titleist Vokey wedge stamped 52 08 will be 52-degrees of loft with 08-degrees of bounce - there could be a 52 10 wedge of the same model.

 A wedge which is an extension of iron set don't usually have the bounce on them and will most probably fall into the mid or low category above.

 As mentioned above, as you rotate the clubhead for precise shots around the green, the dynamic bounce will change - opening the clubface will add bounce.
-However, the clever engineers at your favourite brand have come up with a concept call grind - the process of grinding away part of the sole (usually the heel) to keep the bounce consistent regardless of what the face is doing.
-If you want to read more about this, you can do so here.
+However, the clever engineers at your favourite brand have come up with a concept called grind - the process of grinding away part of the sole (usually the heel) to keep the bounce consistent regardless of what the face is doing.
+Be sure to check out our beginner’s guide on grind if you want to learn more about how it can improve your short game.